 This Adobe Spark Page showcases IPA’s Planning for Complete Communities in Delaware: The Low-Stress Bikeability Assessment Tool in visual format.
 The webpage flows logistically describing the concept of “Low Stress Cycling.”
 It features images of various cyclists and features common cycling problems such as road obstructions.

-The Bike Month in Delaware Adobe Spark Page promotes the extensive bicycling events being sponsored throughout Delaware in May 2018 to showcase the many benefits of bicycling.
-Delaware is currently ranked the 3rd most bike-friendly state in the nation thanks to state policies, dedicated funding to bicycle infrastructure and trails, safety campaigns, and strong advocacy.
+The Bike Month in Delaware Adobe Spark Page promotes the extensive bicycling events being sponsored throughout Delaware in May to showcase the many benefits of bicycling.
+Delaware is ranked the 6th most bike-friendly state in the nation thanks to state policies, dedicated funding to bicycle infrastructure and trails, safety campaigns, and strong advocacy.

 Parklets are extensions of the sidewalk from the curb into the street that are protected from traffic.
 They include installations of public seating, art, plants, platforms, and other elements that replace several on-street parking spaces, either permanently or temporarily.
 Several communities in Delaware are transforming on-street parking spaces into parklets.
 In this Adobe Spark Page, discover how parklets in Delaware are becoming vibrant gathering places that are attracting people, reenergizing commercial districts, and calming traffic.